-Gallery 4 is transforming into an exhibition that reexamines the role of musical instruments, especially the way they transcend their original purpose of making music.
-Rather than viewing instruments as static objects, our goal is to present them...
+This month, we are installing a new exhibition that reexamines the role of musical instruments, especially the way they transcend their original purpose of making music.
+Rather than viewing instruments as static objects, our goal is to present...

 From the Executive Director A bridge connects two places that might not otherwise meet.
 It does not choose sides.
 It simply stands, making connection possible.
 I often think about the Museum of Making Music in these terms.
 In fact, I have found...